andresKillem/genome-devops-code-challenge/README.md

 Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.

-In the project root, JHipster generates configuration files for tools like git, prettier, eslint, husk, and others that are well known and you can find references in the web.

 `/src/*` structure follows default Java structure.

-- `.yo-rc.json` - Yeoman configuration file
-  JHipster configuration is stored in this file at `generator-jhipster` key.
-You may find `generator-jhipster-*` for specific blueprints configuration.
-- `.yo-resolve` (optional) - Yeoman conflict resolver Allows to use a specific action when conflicts are found skipping prompts for files that matches a pattern.
-Each line should match `[pattern] [action]` with pattern been a [Minimatch](https://github.com/isaacs/minimatch#minimatch) pattern and action been one of skip (default if ommited) or force.
-Lines starting with `#` are considered comments and are ignored.
-- `.jhipster/*.json` - JHipster entity configuration files
 - `/src/main/docker` - Docker configurations for the application and services that the application depends on

 ## Development